python-pillow/Pillow/docs/handbook/writing-your-own-file-decoder.rst

 Writing Your Own Image Plugin
 =============================

-The Pillow uses a plug-in model which allows you to add your own decoders to the library, without any changes to the library itself.
-Such plug-ins usually have names like :file:`XxxImagePlugin.py`, where ``Xxx`` is a unique format name (usually an abbreviation).
+Pillow uses a plugin model which allows you to add your own decoders to the library, without any changes to the library itself.
+Such plugins usually have names like :file:`XxxImagePlugin.py`, where ``Xxx`` is a unique format name (usually an abbreviation).